 A FREE, Fun & Educational experience for children of primary school age.

-An #Agsplorers Guide and bag are picked up from BankSA #Agsplorers HQ, just outside the BankSA Farmyard Nursery.
-The Guide is an educational tool that is fun and engaging – full of fun facts, puzzles, breed information and quizzes, along with the all-important map to show the way.
+An #Agsplorers Guide and bag are collected from BankSA #Agsplorers HQ, just outside the BankSA Farmyard Nursery.
+The Guide is an educational tool that is fun and engaging – full of fun facts, puzzles, breed and agricultural information and quizzes, along with the all-important map to show the way.

-There are 9 stamping stations located at feature breed sites for Poultry, Beef Cattle, Sheep, Dairy Cattle, Pigs and Golden Grains as well as the BankSA Farmyard Nursery, Agricultural Societies Council stand and Learning Centre.
+There are 11 stamping stations located at feature breed sites for Poultry, Beef Cattle, Sheep, Dairy Cattle, Pigs and Golden Grains as well as the BankSA Farmyard Nursery in addition to the stands featuring Agricultural Societies Council, PIRSA, the Maritime Museum and the Learning Centre.

-#Agsplorers can also visit the Alpaca and Goats, Milking Barn, Exhibition Dairy and Vintage Machinery along the way.
+#Agsplorers can also visit the Alpaca and Goats, Milking Barn, Exhibition Dairy and Vintage Machinery along the trail.

-On completion Trackers can enter a competition to win a daily prize, of a Family Pass to the 2018 Royal Adelaide Show.
+On completion Trackers can enter a competition to win one of ten prizes, of a Family Pass to the 2019 Royal Adelaide Show.

 #Agsplorers is a part of Children’s University Adelaide, which provides high quality, voluntary educational experiences for children aged between 7 and 14 years.
 Children participate in exciting learning experiences where they collect stamps in their Passport to Learning.